 Heat Stress Toolbox Talk

-Heat Stress Safety Talk
+Heat Stress & Working in Heat Safety Talk

 Heat cramps are debilitating painful muscle cramps that commonly happen when working in a hot environment or may start up to a couple of hours afterward.
 Sometimes the affected muscles are the ones being used the most like calves and hamstrings, hands, or lower back.

-Basic Chemistry Involved In HRI Symptoms
+Basic Chemistry Involved In Heat Illnesses

-In life and in our bodies water follows salt.
+In life and in our bodies, water follows salt.
 They always travel together in and out of your body.
 You never lose one without the other and your sweat always contains a percentage of both.
 Therefore, when more water leaves your body than you put in, you become dehydrated and typically have a salt deficit as well.
 This sodium deficit affects your muscles and energy levels with muscle cramps, fatigue, and headaches as common symptoms.

 Nausea and vomiting can negatively affect your electrolyte balance even more than simple sweating.
 This situation becomes dire very quickly on the construction site because someone who is nauseous and vomiting may not be able to keep replenishing fluids down and will deteriorate rapidly.